-Research in the 1980s led to replacement of the old seven-day carbohydrate-loading regimen with a new three-day training program that eliminates both depletion and loading.
+Research in the 1980s led to replacement of the old seven-day carbohydrate-loading regimen with a new three-day training program that eliminated both depletion and loading phases.
 All recent research on the subject shows that conditioned athletes can store the maximum amount of sugar in their muscles just by continuing to eat their regular diet and cutting back on the amount of training they do for three days before a competition.

 The pre-race meal: You can eat anything you want as long as it:

 • can pass from your stomach before you start the race, and